GolgoPA/10-4-hw/README.md

 ...skipping 1 line
 }

-# Definition of a second file Virtual Autochanger device
-#   Possibly pointing to a different disk drive
 Autochanger {
   Name = File2
-# Do not use "localhost" here
   Address = localhost                # N.B.
 Use a fully qualified name here SDPort = 9103
   Password = "qwerty12345"